-ISFPs make up about 9 percent of the population and are the fourth most common personality type.
+The ISFP personality makes up about 9 percent of the population and is the fourth most common personality type.
 They are known for being gentle caretakers who live in the moment and enjoy their surroundings; they’re generally cheerful and like to go with the flow.
 However, life isn’t always easy for ISFPs.
 Here are six experiences almost every ISFP has probably had but wished they hadn’t.

 1. Being stuck in a rigid environment